 Whether it is at a live performance or in the studio, having to jump back and forth between the computer and your hardware can really impede your workflow.

 It is no wonder that the best practitioners of controllerism often use their DAW only as a base and work directly from their MIDI devices, creating seamless live performances and studio jam sessions from these midi fueled beat machines and synth stations.

-However, there are so many different types of MIDI devices available today, trying to collect every new piece of midi gear that hits the shelves not just expensive, it is also redundant.
+However, there are so many different types of MIDI devices available today, trying to collect every new piece of production gear that hits the shelves not just expensive, it is also redundant.

 This makes the humble MIDI pad controller one of the best and most affordable assets to your studio on the market.
 That is why we have put together a helpful buyer’s guide and a list of the 5 Best Midi Pad Controller on the market today.